Hithaishi-Lokesh/Olympic_DA/README.md

    GROUP BY sport
    ORDER BY medal_count DESC;
    ```
-It looks like you have a comprehensive SQL analysis for Olympic events, focusing on India's medal tally and other interesting queries.
-Let’s break down the key points and structure them into clear SQL queries based on your discussion:

 ### 1. Total Medals Won by India per Event

 To get the count of total medals won by India, grouped by each event: